Austin Transportation and Public Works

 Program Values

-• Equity: Living Streets activations are located in a socially vulnerable area based on the City’s Equity Analysis Zones.
+• Equity: Living Streets activations are located in socially vulnerable areas, as defined by the City’s Equity Analysis Zones.

-• Need for recreational space: Living Streets activations are located in an areas with few parks.
+• Need for recreational space: Living Streets activations are located in areas with few parks.

-• Neighborhood connections: Living Streets activations help connect to destinations such as parks, libraries, and cultural locations.
+• Neighborhood connections: Living Streets activations help connect to destinations like parks, libraries, and cultural sites.

 • Need for multimodal infrastructure: Living Streets activations help create safer walking conditions in areas with incomplete sidewalks.